asadullahkhann/odin-calculator/README.md

 # odin-calculator

-a Calculator written in HTML, CSS and JS
+The final project of The Odin Project's Foundations, a Calculator written in HTML, CSS and JS.

 Live at https://asadullahkhann.github.io/odin-calculator/